severalnines/docs/user-guide/mysql/nodes.rst

 	- MySQL status for this node, similar to ``SHOW STATUS`` command.

 * **DB Variables**
-	- MySQL variables for this node, similar to ``SHOW VARIABLES`` command.
+	- MySQL global variables for this node, similar to ``SHOW GLOBAL VARIABLES`` command.

 HAproxy Nodes
 ''''''''''''''